Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Introduction

 \section{Introduction}

+Humans exhibit a diversity of cognitive abilities, which can be categorized as either fluid or crystallized.
+Fluid abilities are rooted in problem solving and manipulation of information, independent of prior learning \citep{gray2003neural,blair2006similar}.
+Examples include the ability to store and manipulate items in short-term memory (working memory) and detect subtle patterns in sequences (matrix reasoning).
+Crystallized abilities are rooted in determinate facts that are trained through prior learning \citep{cattell1943measurement, horn1997human}, including reading comprehension and vocabulary.
+According to proponents of a general ability model, although fluid tasks are superficially quite different from crystallized tasks, there is an underlying shared ability that drives performance on both kinds of tasks \citep{spearman1961general, humphreys1979construct, carroll1993human}.
+The question of whether cognitive abilities are better understood in terms of a single, general ability or separate fluid and crystallized abilities has been debated for over 100 years without a firm consensus emerging.

+Functional neuroimaging offers new opportunities to non-invasively investigate the neurological organization of cognitive abilities, avoiding the need to rely solely on behavioral data.
+Recent efforts have focused on using neuroimaging data to predict performance across cognitive tasks and enhance cartographic understanding by linking cognitive functions to particular brain networks.
+Cartographic maps for various cognitive abilities could add evidence for the general ability hypothesis if they show spatial overlap.
+Alternatively, these maps might show that individual cognitive abilities exhibit spatially distinct patterns in the brain, strengthening the case for neurally separate abilities.

-Multi-task learning (MTL) is an important tool for studying related response variables that share a common set of predictors and potentially common patterns of dependence between the predictors and responses.
-In neuroimaging, researchers embrace the multi-task setting to jointly analyze imaging data and clinical assessments under a single regression framework.
-For example, MTL has been applied to study neurodegenerative disease patients over time \citep{zhou2013modeling}, identify important imaging predictors of schizophrenia using data from multiple study sites \citep{ma2018classification, hu2019multitask}, and predict cognitive profiles using multiple imaging modalities \citep{zu2016label, xiao2019manifold}.
-Relative to single-task methods, MTL algorithms are known to significantly improve prediction accuracy in these applications by accounting for the presence of shared information between the tasks.
+In this paper, we leverage multi-task learning (MTL) to advance both predictive and cartographic goals in the study of cognitive abilities.
+MTL is an important tool for modeling related response variables, such as performance on cognitive tasks, that have common predictors and potentially common patterns of dependence between the predictors and responses.
+Algorithms that use MTL are known to improve predictive accuracy by accounting for shared information between the tasks.
 Many different MTL algorithms have been developed, including regression methods that impose inter-task dependence through shared sparsity or low-rank constraints on the multi-task regression coefficients; see \cite{zhang2021survey} and references therein for a thorough survey on the topic.
+We utilize a regression-based MTL method to identify a potential common neurological basis for fluid and crystallized abilities.